List of Canadian federal elections: Electoral dynamics

-The Progressive Conservative Party suffered a significant defeat in the 1993 election when it went from being the majority government with 169 seats to a group without official party status, having only won two seats.
-The downfall of the traditional Progressive Conservative Party in the 1990s was a result of the rise of the populist Reform Party.
-The Reform Party rebranded as the Canadian Alliance in 2000; it then merged with the remaining elected Progressive Conservative members in 2003 and became the modern Conservative Party.
-By 2006, this modern Conservative Party was again in government.
+The Progressive Conservative Party suffered the most dramatic defeat ever experienced by a sitting government in the 1993 election when it went from a majority government with 169 seats to a group without official party status, having only won two seats.
+The downfall of the traditional Progressive Conservative Party in the 1990s was a result of discontent manifested in the populist Reform Party in western Canada and the separatist Bloc Québécois in Quebec.
+The Reform Party rebranded as the Canadian Alliance in 2000 before uniting with the Progressive Conservatives in 2003 to form the modern Conservative Party, which formed government shortly after in 2006.
+The Green Party secured it first seat in 2011, which it has held since, but has not since been able to expand its presence in a meaningful way.